Welcome to ASPIRE

-S-RET is a project of the RGC and is implemented by the RGC’s Ministry of Agriculture, Forestry and Fisheries (MAFF).
+S-RET is a project of the Royal Government of Cambodia (RGC) and is implemented by the Ministry of Agriculture, Forestry and Fisheries (MAFF).
 The project is financed by a grant from IFAD.
-In turn, IFAD has received financing for S-RET from Global Environment Fund (GEF).
+In turn, IFAD has received financing from Global Environment Fund (GEF).
 The framework for implementing S-RET is the same as for other projects financed by IFAD using funds from other sources.
-IFAD is responsible to report to GEF on the use of GEF funds and the results achieved.
+The IFAD is responsible to report to GEF on the use of GEF funds and the results achieved.

 The project is implemented at national level and actively operating in five provinces that supported by former Project for Agriculture Development and Economic Empowerment (PADEE) and has expanded to scale up Renewable Energy Technologies (RETs) use in agriculture to all provinces supported by another IFAD financed program “Agriculture Services Program for Innovation, Resilience and Extension” (ASPIRE).